 The Bleeding Pines is an oratorio for singers, chorus, and orchestra based on a play by Ray Owen.
 The play tells the story of conservationist Helen Boyd Dull, who in 1904, saved an ancient stand of longleaf pines after encountering workers bleeding the trees of their resin for the turpentine industry.
 Once among the greatest forests, 90 million acres of longleaf were lost to logging and turpentining by the early 1900s.
 The trees that Helen preserved are now the world’s oldest longleaf pines, surviving because of her faith and commitment – a traveler who fell in love with the woods and fervently protected the land.

 Premiere: Saturday, March 26, 2022 at 7:30 pm

 Symphony Tacoma Voices (Geoffrey Boers, director)

-“Songs from the Bleeding Pines” is a special project of
+“The Bleeding Pines” is a special project of

 the Arts Council of Moore County, Southern Pines, North Carolina.

 David Serkin Ludwig is “a composer with something urgent to say” (Philadelphia Inquirer) whose music has been described as “arresting and dramatically hued” (The New York Times) and “supercharged with electrical energy and raw emotion” (Fanfare Magazine).
 An acclaimed composer, this year Ludwig was awarded the prestigious Pew Center for Arts and Heritage Fellowship in the Arts.
 In 2013, Ludwig’s choral work, “The New Colossus” was selected as the opening music for the private prayer service for the second inauguration of President Obama.
 In 2012 NPR Music selected him as one of the “Top 100 Composers Under Forty” in the world.
 Read On…